The Berger’s research agenda for this decade focuses on

 In this project, we examine racial and ethnic differences in health disparities, as well as their mechanisms.

-Collaborators: Dr. Tom Fuller-Rowell, Auburn University
+Collaborator: Dr. Tom Fuller-Rowell, Auburn University

 MIND: Mapping Intelligence and Neural Development